Policy and Procedure Name:

 Occupational Disease, or Death (FROI).

-or IW’s family unless the IW or IW’s family expressly requests BWC file on
+family unless the IW or IW’s family expressly requests BWC to file on their

-Upon receipt, BWC will assign a claim number to each initial application
+receipt, BWC will assign a claim number to each initial application for benefits

 b.
 Accident